yangcyself/yangcyself.github.io/_posts/2020/02/blog-post-1/DrivingIRL.md

 ## Background understanding

 One assumption in the framework of IRL is that the trajectories with same costs have same probability.
-And we want to constraint on the expected feature count tobe equal to the expert feature count.
-Thus, the form of maxium entropy is almost there if we have the optimization problem of the following form.
+And we want to constraint on the expected feature count to be equal to the expert feature count.
+Thus, the form of maximum entropy is almost there if we have the optimization problem of the following form.

 $$
 \min_{p_{i}} \sum_{i} p_{i} \log p_{i} \\